Blog — Biological Fulfillment

 The Importance of CHEWING

-Big thanks to Joy Eriksen for sharing this article with me.
+Many thanks to Joy Eriksen for sharing this article with me.
 Joy is a CSAN if you need help feeding raw!
 Read the Article Here: Functional Significance and Welfare Implications of Chewing in Dogs TLDR Bullet Points: 1.
 Denying dogs chewing opportunities may pose welfare concerns.
 2. The shearing/abrasion forces during chewing help clean teeth surfaces and may reduce periodontal disease risk.
 3. Chewing on harder substrates may stimulate bone remodeling in the jaws, strengthening bony architecture.
-4. Chewing helps regulate the autonomic nervous system, reduce stress, and provide an outlet for behavioral motivation.
+4. Chewing helps regulate the autonomic nervous system, reduces stress, and provides an outlet for behavioral motivation.
 5. Chewing is a biological need...

 What is Leash Reactivity, Really?